***Book Coaching Services Coming Soon!***

 My Genre Specialties are romance, sci-fi/fantasy, and mystery/thriller.

 Writing something else?
 Contact me anyway!
-I have worked on a wide variety of genres with great success (check out my Bookshelf to see some of the genres I have worked with), but if I truly feel I wouldn’t be a good fit for your manuscript, I will let you know.
+I have worked on a wide variety of genres with great success (check out my Bookshelf to see some of the genres I have edited), but if I truly feel I wouldn’t be a good fit for your manuscript, I will let you know.
 I want you to get the best for your book, even if that means I’m not the right editor for you.

-Is there anything you won’t edit?
+Is there anything you won’t work with?

 As a unique human, there are certain things that put me off like anyone else.
 For me, the top three things that come to mind are politics, incest/underage, and overly gory macabre.
 That being said, I am open to some violence/horror, all heat levels of romance, religion/spirituality, and much more.